 There is no wrong or right in choosing to stay or go for those who write for HubPages.
 It is a personal choice and the "best" choice will be dependent upon the individual, his or her lifestyle and preferences, writing goals, and personal values.
 For me, the best choice is to go.

-The hubs about hubs and HubPages will stay as they do not fit elsewhere on the net.
-Many of my articles are moving to my personal website, Messages in the Moonlight.
+The hubs about hubs and HubPages will be going away.
+Many of my articles moved to my personal website, Messages in the Moonlight.
+Some will go to my blog, Bewitching Momma.
 I will find other homes for the rest.
 When I made the decision to leave, I realized that many of my hubs have been linked to from other areas of the net, so if you are trying to locate them, I will be putting together a list to redirect you to those articles.
 Because HP does not allow promotion of other sites and many of my old hubs have moved to my website, you can find the list at http://moonlightmessages.blogspot.com/2012/05/as-predicted-hubpages-has-unpublished.html

 Where I'll Be

-I am not going anywhere.
-I love the community here at HubPages and intend to spend time each day reading through all your wonderful hubs and commenting on the work you are doing.
-I simply will not be publishing my writing here anymore.
+In my absence, HubPages has enjoyed taking it upon themselves to "edit" the hubs I left here, degrading their quality and clearly showing their ignorance of the topics presented.
+So, basically, I'll be anywhere not here.
 I will keep this hub updated as I continue moving my writing elsewhere.
 As the list grows, I am sure this hub will be viewed as self-serving instead of as the link change information it is meant to be.
 Feel free to email me any time if you have questions as to where my writing is now!

 © 2012 Evylyn Rose